 Families going through separation or Family Court proceedings experience a range of challenges that can significantly impact their children.
 CareSouth’s Family Connections program provides a safe, secure and neutral environment for visits to occur between children, their parents and other significant people in their lives.

-We work together with families to ensure visits are child focussed, positive and rewarding for all parties involved.
+We work together with families to ensure visits are child focused, positive and rewarding for all parties involved.

 A Family Connections worker will be with the family during the whole visit.